arschles/meta-azure-service-broker-helm/README.md

 Wait until the `reason` field reads `ProvisionedSuccessfully` and the `status` field reads `"True"` before moving on to the next step.

+You should see similar behavior for Azure Postgres.

 # Bind to the new Instance

 Our last step is to bind to the instance.
 In doing so, service-catalog will get back some credentials that it will write into a `Secret`.

-All we have to do is run the following command:
+Since we provisioned Redis in the previous section, we'll bind to it with this command:

 ```console
 kubectl --context=service-catalog create -f resources/redis-binding.yaml
 ```

-This command will create a `Secret` called `my-redis-creds` in the same (`my-redis`) namespace.
+This command will create a `Secret` called `my-redis-creds` in the same namespace as the `Binding`.
 To see it, run this command:

 ```console